raml-org/raml-spec/versions/raml-10/raml-10.md

 | displayName? | An alternate, human-friendly name for the type
 | description? | A substantial, human-friendly description of the type
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this type.
 An annotation is a property having a key that begins with "(" and ends with ")".
 The text enclosed in parentheses is the annotation name.
 | facets? | A map of additional, user-defined restrictions that will be inherited and applied by any extending subtype.
-See section [User defined Facets](#user-defined-facets) for more information.
+See section [User-defined Facets](#user-defined-facets) for more information.
 | xml? | The capability to configure [XML serialization of this type instance](#xml-serialization-of-type-instances).

 The "schema" and "type" facets are mutually exclusive and synonymous: processors MUST NOT allow both to be specified, explicitly or implicitly, inside the same type declaration.
 Therefore, the following examples are invalid: